danielFloresAng/Google-cloud-foundations/Cloud Computing fundamentals/notes.md

 - PaaS: Platform as a service
 - ISaaS: Software as a service

-// Google cloud Infrastructure are based on three layers
+// Google cloud Infrastructure are based on three layers:
   1- Networking and security
   2- Compute and storage
   3- Big data and ML products

-- Google cloud computing Services:
+> Google cloud computing Services:
   - Compute engine
   - Google kubernets engine
   - App engine